tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 Modeling Issues {#sec:modeling-issues}
 ===============

-TODO: Explain common errors and misconceptions and how to avoid them

-**TODO Cas: perhaps we should have the error messages as code blocks, so they get indexed and people can search for them.**

 First-time users
 ----------------
 In this section we discuss some problems that a first-time user might face.